Benny Urquidez

 Benny Urquidez (born June 20, 1952) is an American former professional kickboxer, martial arts choreographer and actor.
 Nicknamed "The Jet", Urquidez was a non-contact karate competitor who later pioneered full-contact fighting in the United States.
 He made the transition from point to full-contact karate in 1974, the year of its inception in the US, frequently fighting in bouts where the rules were ambiguous and contrasts in styles were dramatic.
 Urquidez is also known for once holding the rare achievement of six world titles in five different weight divisions, and remained largely undefeated in his 27-year career.
-His only loss came in a Muay Thai match which was shrouded in controversy, as Urquidez had only agreed to a no-decision exhibition, a clause which was ignored when the fight had ended.
+His only loss came in a Muay Thai match which was shrouded in controversy, as Urquidez had only agreed to a no-decision exhibition, a clause that was ignored when the fight was over.

 Between 1974 and 1993, he amassed a documented professional record of 49–1–1 (win-loss-draw) with 35 knockouts and two controversial no-contests, although he is also supposed to have an additional record of 10–0–1 (10 KOs) in undocumented professional fights, making a total of 59–1–2–2 (45 KOs).
 However, sources vary with Ratings listing Urquidez as 63–0–1, (57 knockouts) and on his own official webpage, Urquidez lists his fight record as 200–0, and says he was 63–0, with 57 knockouts in title defenses.
 Also, he claims to have been undefeated in the "Adult Black Belt Division" prior to entering full-contact karate.
 Black Belt magazine voted Urquidez "Competitor of the Year" in 1978.
+In 2019, he was inducted into the International Sports Hall of Fame.

 He has appeared in occasional acting roles, including the Jackie Chan movies Wheels on Meals (1984) and Dragons Forever (1988), and played a hitman in George Armitage's Grosse Pointe Blank (1997).

 Early life, family and education

-Urquidez was born in Los Angeles County, California, the son of a Wrestling mother and a Boxing father.
+Urquidez was born in Los Angeles County, California, the son of a wrestling mother and a boxing father.
 His parents are of Spanish (Basque), Mexican and Blackfoot ancestry.
 He has said that his father was Spanish and his mother was Native American.

 Benny began competing in 1958, at the age of five, in "peewee" boxing and wrestling in Los Angeles.
-His martial arts instruction started when he was seven years old; his first formal teacher was Bill Ryusaki.
-Urquidez received his black belt at the age of 14, a highly unusual feat in the 1960s.
+His martial arts instruction started when he was seven years old (1959); his first formal teacher was Bill Ryusaki.
+Urquidez received his black belt at the age of 14 (1966), a highly unusual feat in the 1960s.
 His siblings also achieved the rank of black belt.
 His sister Lilly Rodriguez was a pioneer in kickboxing for women, and their late brother Reuben Urquidez appeared with Benny in a documentary on the combination martial art budojujitsu.